NCAR/lmod_webapp/README.md

 text_cleaner.py (Used at one point to parse the text.
 Currently unneeded.)

+dict_to_array_dict.py (The Python file is used to generate hierarchical list-dict construct using a pre-made dictionary containing headings/directories as keys and lists of associated content as values.
+Necessary for the current version of the code to be executed.)

 There are currently three html files present:

 view_modules.html (The original HTML file utilized for testing purposes. view_modules.html is the default route for the Flask application.)